1968 New York City teachers' strike: Personnel

 In April 1968, the administration sought greater control over personnel, finances, and curriculum.
 When the city refused to grant these expanded powers, parents in the district initiated a school boycott.
-The boycotts took place amidst growing unrest following the assassination of Dr. Martin Luther King Jr. on April 4, 1968.
+The boycotts took place amidst growing unrest following the assassination of Martin Luther King Jr. on April 4, 1968.
 During protests at Junior High School 271, three teachers were injured.

 On May 9, 1968, the administration requested the transfer of 13 teachers and 6 administrators from Junior High School 271, accusing them of attempting to sabotage the reform efforts.
-The individuals were each sent a brief letter, similar to the one addressed to teacher Fred Nauman, transcribed here:

-The governing board of the Ocean Hill–Brownsville Demonstration School District has voted to end your employment in the schools of the District.
+The individuals were each sent a brief letter, similar to the one addressed to teacher Fred Nauman, transcribed here:The governing board of the Ocean Hill–Brownsville Demonstration School District has voted to end your employment in the schools of the District.
 This action was taken on the recommendation of the Personnel Committee.
 This termination of employment is to take effect immediately.

 In the event you wish to question this action, the Governing Board will receive you on Friday, May 10, 1968, at 6:00 P.M., at Intermediate School 55, 2021 Bergen Street, Brooklyn, New York.

 You will report Friday morning to Personnel, 110 Livingston Street, Brooklyn, for reassignment.